-If, on the Calculation Date, the unswung Net Asset Value of a Share Class is above the Hurdle-Rate-Index-Value and is greater than the preceding unswung Net Asset Values (prior to deduction of the Performance Fee), a Performance Fee of 15% shall be deducted on the difference between the unswung Net Asset Value of the Share Class and the greater value between Hurdle-Rate-Index-Value and High Watermark.
+If, on the calculation date, the unswung Net Asset Value of the Share Class is greater than the preceding unswung Net Asset Values (prior to deduction of the Performance Fee), a Performance Fee of 10% shall be deducted on the difference between the unswung Net Asset Value of the Share Class and the High Watermark.

 The Performance Fee is calculated on the basis of the Shares of the relevant Share Class that are currently in circulation during the Crystallization Period whereas the effect of new subscriptions is neutralized.
 The new subscriptions will therefore only be impacted by the Performance Fee after they contributed to the performance of the relevant Share Class.